tzarrsf/cms-tools-nonenhanced/README.md

 ## ⚠️ Disclaimers

 - This code is provided as-is.
-It's not officially supported by Salesforce, its implemting partners or covered by SLAs.
+It's not officially supported by Salesforce, its implementing partners or covered by SLAs.
 - API documentation is not provided with the collection.
 Please refer to the official documentation.
 - The documentation for the majority of the endpoints in this collection can be found in the [CMS Managed Content Resources](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/connect_resources_managed_content_resources.htm) of the Connect REST API Developer Guide.
 Per the documentation link mentioned above: